waadabr/Independent-Study/Enclosure/README.md

-# How to Create an acrylic Enclosure:
+# How to Create an Acrylic Enclosure:

 Creating an enclosure for an arduino project moves it from a prototype to it's final permanent phase.
 It allows for a more sturdy and stable project.
 It can also help with the longevity of your project.